LHPiney/WebApiBoilerPlateNet7/README.md

-This is web api in net 7 , temaplate example
+This is an example of webapi based on controllers and .net core7